HB9HUS/notes-on-learning-cw/README.md

 # HB9HUS - Notes on learning CW
 ## Introduction
-This document contains my findings that I had during my journey for learning CW.
-As I write this while I am learning this, it will certainly contain errors.
+This document contains my findings that I had during my journey for learning CW by myself.
+It will certainly contain errors.
 If so, write me or start a discussion with a github issue.

-I will give recommendations about technologies you can use during the process.
+There are many other ways you can learn be it different ways to teach it your self or by taking courses.
+For example, I've only heard good things about the CW courses of the [long island cw club](https://longislandcwclub.org/).

 Most stuff I wont write in too much detail but link to the places where I learned about it.
 I try to give simple recommendations where there is much choice (almost everywhere).

-## What is there to learn
+### What is there to learn
 When starting to learn CW, you are probably not aware, that there are many different things that you can learn.
 These are:
 - Receiving CW
 Receiving CW is the hard part of being a CW operator.
 Starting with the letters